 - Turkish will simply offer cold snack boxes, and won’t serve coffee or tea, even in business class on long haul flights

-We now have a sense of what British Airways’ new meal service concept will look like, per Head for Points.
+We now have a sense of what British Airways’ new meal service concept will look like.

 British Airways’ new onboard catering